dominicfreeston/freeston-dot-me/content/posts/2023-06-10-thoughts-on-dragonruby.md

 ## A lovely supporting community on Discord

-The docs are somewhat lacking in places, but the community (which includes the developers themselves) is always there to help and support.
+The docs are somewhat lacking in places, but the [community on discord](https://discord.dragonruby.org/) (which includes the developers themselves) is always there to help and support.

 ## The End